martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/How to create better confirm and reject popups.md

   - /how-to-create-better-confirm-and-reject-popups/
 ---

-# How to create better confirm and reject popups

 Computers often ask us to confirm our intentions.
 Asking ‘Are you sure you want to do that?’ is a useful way to reduce input errors, but the way this question is posed is inconsistent.
 We could improve the user experience – and reduce errors – by making it more consistent.

 Here are a couple of current inconsistencies that introduce unnecessary mental overhead, and making error prevention less effective: